Skip to main content

 }

-Until then, you can rely on CSS mask and pseudo-element if you want transparency
+Until better support, you can rely on CSS mask and pseudo-element if you want transparency:

 .gradient-border {